DrCuis/.github/profile/README.md

 Welcome to the **C**uis **D**ocumentation **P**roject

 ## What you will find here
-In an unique place, easy to identify (http://doc.cuis.st), are documentations, in various formats, for the free [Cuis-Smalltalk](http://cuis.st) system.
+In a unique place, easy to identify (http://doc.cuis.st), is documentation, in various formats, for the free [Cuis-Smalltalk](http://cuis.st) system.
 The documentation is structured in four categories as described in the [documentation system](https://docs.divio.com/documentation-system):